 The Lab

-Our laboratory focuses on resolving the atomic structures of biological molecules that are necessary for human life.
-Generating structural data for proteins allows us to understand the natural mechanisms by which they function and how these might be disrupted in human disease; an understanding which can potentially translate to targeted manipulation in the service of enhancing human life.
+Our laboratory focuses on resolving the atomic structures Transforming Growth Factor Beta molecules and many of their regulatory mechanisms.
+Generating structural data for proteins allows us to understand the natural mechanisms and how these might be disrupted in human disease; an understanding which can translate to targeted therapeutics in the service of human health.
 The primary technique of the lab is X-ray crystallography, but we are currently diversifying to include cryo-electron microscopy in our workflow.
 Additionally, the lab utilizes several biophysical techniques and biological assays to support and confirm our structural findings.
 As a busy and productive lab, we enjoy many established vital collaborations with other preeminent academic and industrial laboratories within our shared areas of research interest.

 tt+logo+vh+no+bkg.jpg